What do you do when something didn’t work as planned?

 Native American beaded caps or hats have been around for many decades.
-It is not sure where thy originated.
-But it is very popular.
+It is not sure where they originated.
+But they are very popular.

-More an more Native Americans bead their highschool graduation caps to show the pride for their heritage.
+Also more and more Native Americans add beaded stripes to their highschool graduation caps to show pride for their heritage.

 So first of all you need a baseball cap and a design.